BNETDocs/bncsutil/README.md

 ## Building
 CMake is used to generate platform specific build files.
 The only external dependency is GMP (The GNU Multiple Precision Arithmetic Library ).
 It can be installed with a package manager from any major Linux distro.
 Debian example: `sudo apt-get install libgmp10`.
 To force a specific build (32bit or 64bit) build add `-DBUILD_32=1` or `-DBUILD_64=1` to CMake flags.
+CMake will not warn you if you are missing 32bit glibc and GMP, you must install them manually first (CentOS/Fedora: `glibc-devel.i686` and `gmp-devel.i686`).

 ### Windows